 Why is Responsive More Popular than Other Mobile Friendly Options?

 The long-term challenge with native apps and mobile websites is that they do not cater for convergence of software (such as app stores) or developments with device sizes and formats.
 Unfortunately, apps and mobile devices will require costly updates as things change, and as such remain a scalable solution.

 Not only this, but whereas it was once OK to have the bare essentials of information on a mobile website, consumer expectations are now much higher – 85% of users think a company’s mobile website should be as good or better than their desktop website.

-This expectation has led to mobile first approaches to website design.
+This expectation has led to mobile first approaches to website design in The Woodlands.
 This means websites are being designed for mobile use primarily, and adapted to desktop use as secondary.
 Responsive design is growing in popularity because it allows for one website to be used for both, resulting in lower costs and better continuity of user experience.

 Responsive web design has become the standard for websites that are being designed and built at the moment, and no doubt will continue to be over the next year.
 As responsive web design becomes the rule rather than the exception, mobile first approaches to web design will be sure to grow in popularity.

 Responsive web design in practice utilizes multiple different methods and techniques to achieve a mobile optimized user experience on a website.